JZ-Skyloong/Skyloong_Components/encoder_key_switch/readme.md

-Skyloong encoder key switch is a interchange switch with standard switch for mechenical keyboard.
+Skyloong encoder key switch can be interchange with standard switch for mechenical keyboard.